 The organisation runs the annual national seminar, various seminars by the local branches,as well as post-qualifying courses offered to teachers.
-It also publishes Historisk tidsskrift and HIFO-nytt.
+It also publishes Historisktidsskrift and Historikeren.
 HIFO promote the setting up of historical research projects sponsored by firms and organisations in order to have their members write their history.
 The Association represents Norwegian historians in international bodies like the CISH or the committee for the Nordic history conferences.

 The history competition

 The competition is open to students attending primary and secondary schools.
 The project should be presented as a research report, by one or several students.
 The report can also be the result of a group or class project.
-The project should be presented in writing and be accompanied by an oral presentation that may also include audio/visual illustrations.
+Most of the participants hand in written reports, but audio/visual products are also accepted.

-A national jury was chosen, and regional juries will be organized depending on the number of participants.
-The national jury is composed of professional historians, schoolteachers, specialists in pedagogy, and publicists.
-They will assess the project according to certain guidelines: Primary-school-level pupils should be able to accomplish several tasks:
+A national jury is appointed every year and is composed of professional historians, schoolteachers, and specialists in pedagogy.
+They assess the project according to certain guidelines: Primary-school-level pupils should be able to accomplish several tasks: